grnet/agora-sp/docs/version1/contact.md

 ## Edit a contact information
-The `superadmin`, `admin` and `Service Admin` have the permission to edit a contact information.
+The `superadmin`, `admin` and `Service Admin` have the permission to edit a contact.

-To edit an existing contact information, the user should visit the list of contact information.
+To edit an existing contact, the user should visit the list of contacts.

 By clicking on the edit ![edit_icon](assets/icons/edit.png) icon near the selected contact information the user can edit the details of it.